jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 }
 ```

-- This is here because `UIViewController` has an initializer defined in its base class to deserialize view controllers in story boars
+- This is here because of story boards
+- View controller has an initializer that can load a story boards via xml and because it is required, we need to implement it even though we don't want it.

 ```swift
 init(coder aDecoder: NSCoder) {